LLMs Judging LLMs: A Simplex Perspective: IMPLEMENTATION DETAILS

 \textbf{Abstention}: In practice, the judge may not always be sure what score to assign.
-So we give the judge the option to abstain when there are only two levels, e.g. correct or not.
+The judge is given the option to abstain when there are only two levels, e.g. correct or not.

-\section{Experiment configuration}
+\section{EXPERIMENT CONFIGURATION}